andijakl/ndef-nfc/README.md

 ## Version History (C#)

+### 4.0.0 - August 2017
+* Main NFC / NDEF library is ported to .net Standard 1.4
+* Use latest .net Core beta version of iCal.net library instead of custom UWP port
+* Removed deprecated code and versions from the repository, including Silverlight and WinRT versions + example apps.

 ### 3.1.1 - January 2016
 * New extension library targeting Windows 10 / UWP, including Mime/Image and vCard-records